evanoshea21/Sauce-Apparel-Frontend/README.md

 - The whole full-stack project was written in Typescript for type-safety and explicit object programming
 - React.js bootstrapped with Next.js framework
 - Node-Express server for the backend
-- Auth.js for client-side authentication and server-side session management
+- Auth.js for client-side authentication and server-side session management via Prisma's Adapter
 - MySQL database (paired with Prisma ORM as a querying tool) to store Products, Customers, Accounts (OAuth providers/sessions), etc. All queries can be found in the `/app/api` directory.
 - Authorize.net to process payment transactions and to store sensitive user info in their PCI-approved CIM database (customer info manager).

-## Authorize.net's SDK was implemented with Node.js which faciliated the following operations:
+## Authorize.net's SDK was implemented with Node.js which facilitates the following operations:

 Note: each operation works through Authorize.net's in-house PCI-approved database for payment processing

-1. **Create profile** -- Save a profile with credit card, address, and email information
+1. **Create Profile** -- Save a profile with credit card, address, and email information
-2. **AddCard** -- Allows user to save a credit card to their profile for future use
+2. **Add Card** -- Allows user to save a credit card to their profile for future use
-3. **ChargeProfile** -- Charge a Customer Profile (#1) by supplying the customer's id, and the payment id associated with the credit card
+3. **Charge Profile** -- Charge a Customer Profile (#1) by supplying the customer's id, and the payment id associated with the credit card
-4. **ChargeCard** -- For guest checkout, where a saved profile with saved payment methods aren't provided (#1 and #2)
+4. **Charge Card** -- For guest checkout, where a saved profile with saved payment methods aren't provided (#1 and #2)
 5. **Refund Profile** -- Refund a Customer Profile (#1) by supplying the customer's id, and the payment id associated with the credit card to be refunded
 6. **Get Profile** -- So a logged in user (Client-side with Auth.js) can retrieve their Customer profile on Authorize.net via the same email so they can choose from their saved Payment methods to complete a transaction at checkout